Nathan Bohrer Abraham Kaufman Hebrew Academy of Morris County

 • 2009: HAMC joins RAVSAK, The Community Day School Network, and Beena and Steve Levy purchase “The Little Yellow House” property adjacent to HAMC at 140 Dover Chester Road.

-• 2013: The four acres to the north of the property are purchased, and the Capital & Endowment Campaign is launched with a $8M and $7M transformative gift and match from Jerry and Paula Gottesman.
+• 2013: The four acres to the north of the property are purchased, and the Capital & Endowment Campaign is launched with a $8M and $7M transformative gift and match from Jerry z"l and Paula Gottesman.

 • 2014: The school changes its name to Gottesman RTW Academy in honor of the Gottesman Family and the founders.